 Installer files can be downloaded in either .exe or .msi format from the Devices page.
 You can specify the group and policy to be used, and online or offline installer versions.
 The installer file can be run manually, via a systems management product, or using an AD script.
 Remote push installation is also possible in an Active Directory environment, by installing a utility on a relay computer in the LAN.
-On the download page, you can create a download link that you can copy and email to users.
+From the Add Device panel, you can create a download link that you can copy and email to users.
 The setup wizard is very quick and easy, so even non-expert users would have no difficulty with it.
 You can prevent users with Windows Administrator Accounts from uninstalling the software, by enabling the Password Protection option in the relevant policy.

 Malware detection scenario